annaliese-pintar/FaceBox/README.md

 * Picamera2
 * face_recognition

-Instruction for installation will vary by operating system so I recommend google how to install the above packeges for your OS.
+Instruction for installation will vary by operating system so I recommend googleing how to install the above packeges for your OS.

 You can test everything is installed correctly with this code:
 ```